 - the Church of Santa Maria Formosa

-If you don’t want to miss out on any of the top sights in Castello, you can also opt for a guided tour of the district.
-Captain Ulysses recommends this tour in particular, which is available in English, French and Italian: guided tour in the district of Castello.
+👉 If you don’t want to miss out on any of the top sights in Castello, you can also opt for a guided tour of the district.
+Captain Ulysses recommends this one in particular, which is available in English, French and Italian: guided tour in the district of Castello

 The Venetian Arsenal is located in the heart of Castello, a ten-minute walk from St. Mark’s Square.